quelopes/HIHISIV/README.md

 ---
-title: "HIHISIV - The database of the HIV and SIV Host Immune Response"
+title: "HIHISIV - The database of gene expression in HIV and SIV host immune response"
 header-includes:
   - \usepackage{titling}
   - \pretitle{\begin{center}